JBShooster/Document_parser2/README.md.txt

-This document taggers uses os.listdir() to iterate through the metadata in various texts derived from Project Gutenberg.
+This document tagger uses os.listdir() to iterate through the metadata in various texts derived from Project Gutenberg.